konklone/fisacourt/README.md

 This will generally already be the case for a clean checkout running on the master branch.

-If the `git push` fails for some reason, it will continue on and alert the world, but not include a Github URL.
-It will also send an error message via SMS and email to the admin, if they are configured.
+If the `git push` fails for some reason, it will continue on and alert the world (though it will not include a GitHub URL).
+It will also send an alert via Pushover, SMS, and email to the admin, if any of those are configured.

-If the `git push` succeeds, but the remote branch is not configured correctly, it will post a Github URL to a non-existent commit (a 404).
+If the `git push` succeeds, but the remote branch is not configured correctly, it will post a GitHub URL to a non-existent commit (a 404).
 If the branch is then configured correctly and the commits pushed, the URL will then work as expected.

 #### GitHub integration